Final Project

 Component Evaluation / Feedback Plan

-Team Proposal Written feedback will be provided to help guide your project design.**
+Team Proposal Written or verbal feedback will be provided to help guide your project design.**

 Draft Final Report Written feedback will be provided to help guide your final report writing.**